Mdirfan81/webpack/README.md

 > After building we can link the **CSS** file into out **HTML file**.
 > So all the CSS will be in ***styles.css file***

 > We can see the result, inline css is removed and file link will come.
+ALL THE CSS FROM DIFFERENT FILE WILL AUTOMATICALLY COME TO COMMON FILE.

 ![Minify the Css](https://user-images.githubusercontent.com/60057329/225027183-0ed5547e-7445-407d-baf4-34760b9a2248.png)